Father Gives Son Ride On Shoulders As Family Leave House

 Replacement cost value coverage pays to replace your home and personal belongings at current market value using the same or similar materials, minus your deductible.
 Guaranteed or extended replacement cost coverage protects against inflation, which Silverstein says is especially important when building materials increase in cost, since standard replacement coverage may not be enough on its own.

-How do you determine how much coverage you need?
+How much coverage do you need?

 Silverstein says choosing the right coverage starts with understanding the replacement cost of your home, the total value of your belongings, and the value of your overall assets, including vehicles and other high-value items.